diversen/gpt-translator/output/hamlet_part_translated.md

 **FRANCISCO**

-> Not a mouse is stirring.
+> Not a sound from anyone.

 **BERNARDO**

 > Well, good night.
-> If you happen to meet Horatio and Marcellus,
+> If you run into Horatio and Marcellus,
-> The companions of my watch, tell them to hurry.
+> The ones who relieve me, tell them to hurry.

 **FRANCISCO**

 > I think I hear them.
-Stop, who's there?
+Wait!
+Who's there?
 >
 > _Enter HORATIO and MARCELLUS_

 **HORATIO**

-> Friends of this place.
+> We're friends of this place.

 **MARCELLUS**

-> And loyal to the Danish ruler.
+> And loyal to the Danish king.

 **FRANCISCO**